 Deductions of the property tax in the Netherlands

 Interest payments on mortgages aredeductiblefrom the property tax in the Netherlands if the property is used as a principal residence and if the owner is a registered resident of the country.
 Mortgage interest can be deducted over the amount of the mortgage, except for any the portion of the loan utilized to acquire furniture or any other type of consumer products.
 Thisrefundcan be demanded in advance and refunded monthly.

-on any other supplementary real estates they own in the country.
-Partial non-residents, though, can deduct the mortgage interest pay on their main residence, however they do not pay the wealth taxation on other real estates they own in the Netherlands.
+Residents of the Netherlands candeduct their mortgage interest pay only on their main residence and have to pay a wealth tax on any other supplementary real estates they own in the country.
+Partial non-residents, though, can deduct the mortgage interest pay on their main residence, however they do not pay the wealth tax on other real estate they own in the Netherlands.

 Changes in the property tax system in the Netherlands

 In 2020, the taxation of real estate has suffered a few modifications.
 The changes refer to Dutch properties held as main places of residence, but also to those held as investments.
 It is important to note that in 2020, the rental value represents 0.60% of the WOZ value for properties valued below 1,090,000 euros.
 For properties exceeding this value, the WOZ value is 2.35%.